-PREREQUISITES: Art Skills A/B LENGTH OF COURSE: 1 Semester
+PREREQUISITES: Art Skills A/B & 1 other semester of Art or permission of instructor

 This general course provides an opportunity to explore various aspects of photography.
-Skills and knowledge will be developed in the following areas of photography: digital camera techniques, photography history, composition, and photo design and production using digital editing software.
+Skills and knowledge will be developed in the following areas of photography: digital camera techniques, photography history, composition, and photo design and production using Photoshop software.
 Projects will include photographing various subjects: nature, animals, landscape, portrait, story, architecture, action, and more.
 Students will experience the use of B & W, color print, and digital film for projects.
-Students are required to have a 6.0 megapixel digital camera with capabilities of taking high-quality photographs.
-Students will maintain a class notebook (bullet journal), art journal and a digital portfolio as requirements of the class.
+Students are required to have a 6.0 megapixel digital camera and a 512 MB jump drive for the class.
+There will be weekly discussions and writing prompts pertaining to art history of photography.